kristianmandrup/chi/README.md

 let a = 3;
 let b = 5
 ```
-### Numbers
+### Types
-There are currently the types `i8`, `i16` and `i32` in the language.
-If you don't specify the type of a number literal, it will be assumed to be of type `i32`.
+Chi supports static typing.
+If no type is specified, a type will be inferred.
 Mathematical operations where the operands are of different numeric type will produce a result in the number type with the greater domain.
+The set of types currently consists of:
+- `i8`
+- `i16`
+- `i32`
+- `string`
+- `bool`

+### Numbers, type casting
-In the example, `a` will be `255:i8 + 2:i16`, which is equivalent to `-1:i8 + 2:i16`, which is equivalent to `-1:16 + 2:i16`, which will be evaluated to `1:i16`.
+There are currently the integer types `i8`, `i16` and `i32` for numerical values.
+If you don't specify the type of an integer literal, it will be assumed to be of type `i32`.
+In the example below, the first line will be `255:i8 + 2:i16`, which is equivalent to `-1:i8 + 2:i16`, which is equivalent to `-1:16 + 2:i16`, which will be evaluated to `1:i16`.

 The second line demonstrates that `1 + 128:i8` is equivalent to `1:i32 + 128:i8`, and will by the same rules be evaluated to `-127:i32`.
 ```js